 Until 1841 Chippenham was the end of the Great Western Railway line from London until the Box Tunnel was completed enabling the line to be extended to Bath and Bristol.

 The viaduct in Chippenham is a very prominent structure and at night time became invisible.
 In 2006 HPH retained lighting consultants dpa to produce a scheme to light up the viaduct in the hours of darkness to enhance the visual appeal of this iconic structure.
-We committed a significant financial contribution and with the support of Wiltshire County Council, the Railway Heritage Trust and Chippenham Town Council, the installation was switched on in April 2006.
+We committed a significant financial contribution and with the support of Wiltshire County Council, the Railway Heritage Trust and Chippenham Town Council, the installation was switched on in April 2006 and continues to highlight this impresive landmark and iconic feature for the Town.

 Pedestrian Route, Chippenham